F1shS0up/UVPixelMap/README.md

 Finally you can use any new or updated UV map and it will change the full sprite sheet.

 Look at this video for more explanation: https://www.youtube.com/watch?v=HsOKwUwL1bE
+## How can i use it?
+1. Look at the video above.
+2. In this time https://youtu.be/HsOKwUwL1bE?t=263 you can see how the process is made
+3. Open your project
+4.